 DMTF creates open manageability standards spanning diverse emerging and traditional IT infrastructures including cloud, virtualization, network, servers and storage.
 The DMTF provides the standards needed to manage large arrays of storage devices using the Redfish management schema.

-The Storage Networking Industry Association (SNIA) is a global organization of storage vendors and customers who work together to better the ecosystem.
+SNIA is a global organization of storage vendors and customers who work together to better the ecosystem.
 Among their many projects are various Form Factor specifications and the Swordfish specification, which provides advanced storage management for NVMe technology devices in enterprise and data center worlds.
 NVM Express and SNIA also share a liaison agreement focused on Computational Storage.

 The Trusted Computing Group’s (TCG) Storage Workgroup builds upon existing TCG technologies and philosophy and focuses on standards for security services on dedicated storage systems.
 The security layer of SCSI and NVMe technology devices are defined in this group.